Caramel Popcorn Recipe and BEST TIPS

-For Rich, Buttery and Crunchy Gourmet Popcorn Gifts!
+This Yummy Caramel Popcorn Recipe Makes Rich, Buttery and Crunchy Gourmet Popcorn Gifts

-I've been in love with crunchy caramel popcorn for years.
-I first had it from a gourmet popcorn tin, the kind you get for Christmas gifts, and it was love at first taste...
+I've been in love with crunchy caramel popcorn since youth.
+I first had it from a gourmet popcorn tin, the kind you get for Christmas gifts, and it was love at first taste.

 This particular caramel popcorn recipe is specially designed to make a perfectly gourmet popcorn gift...

 Don't you think gourmet popcorn gifts should be rich, buttery, crunchy and packed full of flavor?
-We do!
+I do!

 Caramel Popcorn Recipe Tips